hello30190f/OneNoteAlternative/firstPrototype/note/backendDataServer/home.md

 ## controller.py
  where accept requests from the forntend via websocket. try to call a command which is requested.
 By default, there are no commands corresponed to a request, notFound command will be executed.

+## tasks.py
+ Where scheduled task will be executed repeatedly.
+For example, delete permanently a specific page which has already the ref deleted from the notebook metadata info.

 ## commands
  where command logics are stored.
 For each commands, single script should be exist.